Do you want to become a licensed US Customs broker?

 - A passing score is 75% or higher (You must correctly answer 60 questions to pass)

 - Administered twice a year, April and October

-- The exam is open book, examinees must bring the 19 CFR, HTS catalog, specified Customs directives and any other paper reference material (no electronics are allowed)
+- The exam is open book, examinees must bring the 19 CFR, HTS catalog, specified Customs directives and any other paper reference material (no personal electronics are allowed) Test sites do offer electronic copies on site.

 - The fee is $390 and must be paid at least 30 days in advance of the exam date